Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Cookies Created by the SDK

-On initialization, the SDK will create a cookie that begins with the prefix `amp_` and ends with this first six digits of your API key.
-For example `amplitude.getInstance().init("a2dbce0e18dfe5f8e74493843ff5c053")` would create a cookie with the key `amp_a2dbce`.
+On initialization, the SDK creates a cookie that begins with the prefix `amp_` and ends with this first six digits of your API key.
+ For example, `amplitude.getInstance().init("a2dbce0e18dfe5f8e74493843ff5c053")` would create a cookie with the key `amp_a2dbce`.

-The cookie is used to keep track of a few bits of metadata for the SDK:
+The cookie is used to keep track of metadata for the SDK:

-- A randomly generated device id
+- A randomly-generated device ID
-- The current session id
+- The current session ID
-- The current user id if a user id is set
+- The current user ID if a user ID is set
 - The last event time
-- A few sequence ids in order to sequence events and identifies correctly
+- Sequence IDs to put events and identify operations in the correct order

 #### Disabling Cookies

 Amplitude cookies can be disabled altogether using the `disableCookies` option.
-When you disable cookies, the JavaScript SDK will fallback to using `localStorage` to store its data.
-LocalStorage is a great alternative, but there is one small potential downside.
-If you track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`), this doesn't work.
-Access to localStorage is restricted by subdomain.
+When you disable cookies, the JavaScript SDK defaults to using `localStorage` to store its data.
+ LocalStorage is a great alternative, but can't track cookies across domains.
+ Beause access to `localStorage` is restricted by subdomain, you can't track anonymous users across subdomains of your product (for example: `www.amplitude.com` vs `analytics.amplitude.com`).

 #### SameSite

 The JavaScript SDK defaults to setting the SameSite option on its cookies to `None`.
 This can be overridden with the `sameSiteCookie` option.
-We set the option to `Lax` option on our own sites at Amplitude.
-Lax is recommended unless there are instances where you have third party sites that `POST` forms to your site.
-The default may change to `Lax` in the future.
+ `Lax` is recommended unless there are instances where you have third party sites that `POST` forms to your site.

 #### HttpOnly Cookies